codewith-MS/Sales-Shipping-Analysis-Dashboard/README.md

 Approach
 To address these questions, the dataset was analyzed using Power BI with the following steps:
 ### Data Cleaning and Preparation
--- Removed inconsistencies and ensured correct data types -- Created relationships between orders, customers, and shipping data
+- Removed inconsistencies and ensured correct data types
+- Created relationships between orders, customers, and shipping data
 ### Data Modeling
--- Designed a structured data model for efficient analysis -- Created calculated measures using DAX (Profit Margin, AOV)
+- Designed a structured data model for efficient analysis
+- Created calculated measures using DAX (Profit Margin, AOV)
 ### Visualization
 Built two dashboards:
--Sales Analysis
+- Sales Analysis
--Shipping Analysis
+- Shipping Analysis
 Used bar charts, line charts, and scatter plots for comparison and trend analysis